Patellar tendonitis, also known as Jumpers Knee, is caused by damage to the patella tendon just below the kneecap.

 Stage 4: Complete tear of the tendon requiring surgical repair

 It used to be thought that inflammation was the main cause of Jumpers Knee, hence the name patellar tendonitis (itis = inflammation).
 However, recent studies have shown that an inflammatory response is actually very rare.
 It is more common to have degeneration of the tendon, so it is now often referred to as Patellar Tendonosis (osis means degeneration).
-This explains why non-steroidal anti-inflammatories like ibuprofen usually have little effect on symptoms and they can actually make things worse by slowing down healing.
+This explains why non-steroidal anti-inflammatories like ibuprofen usually have little effect on the symptoms of patella tendonitis and they can actually make things worse by slowing down healing.

 to be laid down and mature to allow the tendon to return to full

 There are a number of different treatment options for Patellar Tendonitis and people usually get the most benefit by using a combination of them:

 1) Rest: Patellar tendonitis is one of those cases where the saying “no pain no gain” does NOT apply.
 It is really important to rest completely from any activity that causes pain to allow the tendon to heal.
 It may be up to 3 months before you can return to sports.

 2) Ice: Ice packs applied for 10-15 minutes every couple of hours, before and after activity can help to reduce pain.
 Visit the Ice Treatment section to find out how to safely and effectively use ice therapy and the ice wrap section for the best ways to apply ice.

 3) Knee Straps: In the early stages of Jumpers Knee, knee straps can work really well to reduce the stress going through the patellar tendon and alleviate symptoms.
 They reduce the cross sectional area of the tendon and the pressure applied by the strap reduces the force going through the tendon.
 Visit the knee strap section to find out more about them, including recommendations based on users feedback.